 CEDARS Youth Services

-Emergency Shelter Services: provides emergency shelter and essential crisis intervention services for homeless, runaway, and other at-risk teenagers.
+Emergency Shelter provides emergency shelter and essential crisis intervention services for homeless, runaway and other at-risk teenagers.

-Early Child Development Program: provides child care for children aged 6 weeks–8 years, focusing on children of low-income and at-risk families and teen parents.
+Northbridge Early Childhood Development Center: provides child care for children aged 6 weeks–8 years, focusing on children of low-income and at-risk families and teen parents.

 Neighborhood Food Distribution Program: distributes food weekly to low-income families at five neighborhood sites.